Kilnside Energy Park

 Introducing Kilnside

 Kilnside is a proposed solar farm with battery storage located to the northwest of Great Casterton in Rutland.
-It is being developed by Aukera and would make a significant contribution to the fight against climate change, while helping to provide energy security and reduce energy costs.
+It is being developed by Aukera and would generate clean, domestically-produced power for use by homes and businesses, contributing to our energy security and reducing our reliance on expensive fossil fuels.

 Project News